CursorView

 }

-This function specifies the behavior of the query method.
-It returns the mapping containing the current virtual address.
+This predicate specifies the behavior of the query method.
+It states that the current item in the page table matches the given item, mapped at the resulting virtual address range.

 Source